jose-techcode/SysAdmin-Tool/README.md

 # 2. CLI Luasys

-The "CLI Luasys" is a multifunctional CLI tool for auditing, diagnosing, and monitoring hardware resources, such as CPU, GPU, motherboard, BIOS, memory (ram and swap), disk and partitions, temperature, USB devices, host (kernel and operating system), net (network), and processes.
+The "SysAdmin-Tool" is am CLI tool for auditing, diagnosing, and monitoring hardware resources, such as CPU, GPU, motherboard, BIOS, memory (ram and swap), disk and partitions, USB devices, host (kernel and operating system), net (network), and processes.
 Net and processes do not appear in the general command, they only work in subcommands.
-You need administrator or sudo permission to run the CLI Luasys.
+You need administrator or sudo permission to run the CLI Sys

 # 3. Features

-- `luasys` - Displays general information, excluding net and process.
+- `sys` - Displays general information, excluding net and process.
 Admin/Sudo.

 - `api` - Starts the API HTTP server.
 Localhost.
 The api subcommand does not work inside Docker.
 Admin/Sudo.